xbz0n/xbz0n.github.io/posts/mythic-c2-early-bird-defender-evasion.md

     }
 ```

-This provides basic calc.exe shellcode as a demonstration, though in real operations you'd embed a lightweight beacon that could download the full payload later.
+This GetEmbeddedPayload method provides a basic calc.exe shellcode, purely as a demonstrative fallback example.
+In real-world operations, you'd typically embed a lightweight Apollo beacon here, designed to establish initial contact and then pull down the full, more capable payload from your C2 infrastructure.

 ### The Main Entry Point